lubeda/EspHoMaTriXv2/README.md

 ##### **EspHoMaTriXv2** custom component

-**EspHoMaTriXv2** is a custom component, you have to include it in your yaml configuration.
-To always use the newest features you should use the repo, to use a stable version you copy a working version to your esphome installation.
+**EspHoMaTriXv2** is a custom component, you have to include it in your YAML configuration.
+To always use the newest features you should use the repo, to use a stable version, you copy a working version to your esphome installation.

 ###### local use

 If you download the components-folder from the repo and install it in your esphome you have a stable installation.
 But if there are new features, you won't see them.
-If needed customize the yaml to your folder structure.
+If needed, customize the YAML to your folder structure.

 ```yaml
 external_components: